anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   It has the address of the domain registrar through configuration or by discovery, e.g., mDNS/DNSSD.
   The registrar-agent has acquired one or more PVR and PER objects.

-* Registrar: possesses the IDevID CA certificate of the pledge vendor/manufacturer and its own registrar EE credentials of the site domain.
+* Registrar (same as in BRSKI): possesses the IDevID CA certificate of the pledge vendor/manufacturer and its own registrar LDevID credentials of the site domain.

-* MASA: possesses its own vendor/manufacturer credentials (voucher signing key, TLS server certificate) related to pledges IDevID and MAY possess the site-specific domain CA certificate.
+* MASA (same as in BRSKI): possesses its own vendor/manufacturer credentials (voucher signing key and certificate, TLS server certificate and private key) related to pledges IDevID and MAY possess the site-specific domain CA certificate.
-  The latter is only necessary if the MASA needs to verify that the domain of the Registrar is a-priori authorized to enroll a particular pledge, or a particular type of pledge.
-  In such case is out of scope of this document how the MASA will obtain the domain CA certificate.
-  In other cases, a MASA may allow the pledge to enroll into an anonymous and/or yet-unknown domain and then the a-priori possession of the domain CA certificate is not needed.

 ~~~~ aasvg
 +-----------+     +-----------+       +--------+   +---------+